About the Expert Panel

 - Electronic Filing of Broker-Dealer Annual Reports

-- January 2017 - The SEC Office of Compliance Inspections and Examinations announced its 2017 examination priorities for investment advisers and investment companies, broker-dealers, transfer agents, clearing agencies, private fund advisers, national securities exchanges, and municipal advisors.
+- The SEC Office of Compliance Inspections and Examinations’ 2020 examination priorities for investment advisers and investment companies, broker-dealers, transfer agents, clearing agencies, private fund advisers, national securities exchanges, and municipal advisors.

 - The staff of the SEC Division of Trading and Markets has issued staff guidance (in the form of FAQs).
 To read FAQs, issued in April 2014, about the amendments to Rule 17a-5 and Form Custody, click here.
 For FAQs, issued in March 2014, concerning certain broker-dealer financial responsibility rules, click here.
 Other FAQs published by the staff of the SEC Division of Trading and Markets are available here.

 - In July 2013, the SEC issued two final rules that affect broker-dealers registered with the SEC and their auditors.
 One rule adopts amendments that would increase protections for investors whose cash and securities are held by broker-dealers registered with the SEC.
 These amendments to SEC Rule 17a-5 require, in part, that the audits of broker-dealers' financial statements and supplemental information, as well as the auditor's examination of the compliance report or the auditor's review of the examination report, be conducted in accordance with PCAOB standards for fiscal years ending on or after June 1, 2014.